adrdilauro/angular-ab-tests/README.md

 # Usage in short

-Add it to the list of dependencies using npm: [link to npm repo]
+Add it to the list of dependencies using npm: [link to npm repo] TODO

 ```
 npm install xxx # TODO